abdouDev22/To-Do_List_Vanilla-JS_SCSS/README.md

-# To-Do List with React, Vite, Vanilla JS, and SCSS
+# To-Do List with Vite, Vanilla JS

 ## Overview

-This is a simple **To-Do List** application built using **ReactJS** and **Vite**.
+This is a simple **To-Do List** application built using  **Vite**.
 It is styled using **SCSS** and includes some custom **Vanilla JavaScript** functionalities.
 The purpose of this project is to demonstrate the basic principles of state management in React, as well as to provide a starting point for further development.

 ## Features